OpenGov Data publishes several machine-generated text artifacts for each meeting. Each file has a different purpose.

 - comparing meeting content across files

-This is usually the best artifact for human review.
+This is often the best transcript artifact for reviewing meeting text directly.

 Summary